Pylons/pyramid_debugtoolbar/docs/index.rst

 Request Vars
 ~~~~~~~~~~~~

-Displays objects attached to the request of the current page.
+Displays objects attached to the request of the current page and the WSGI
+environment.

 .. image:: requestvars.png